 Once a report is made to the Justice Center, two types of cases can be created: administrative and criminal.
 An administrative investigation is conducted into every allegation of abuse and neglect.
 A criminal investigation is conducted into all cases that have an allegation of potential criminal offense.
 In addition, local District Attorneys are notified of every allegation of abuse or neglect reported to the Justice Center.

 Administrative investigations will be conducted by the Justice Center, the State Oversight Agency, or the provider depending on the severity and setting of the allegation.
 Every investigation is reviewed by the Justice Center once complete, regardless of what entity conducts it.
 Every allegation reported to the Justice Center is either substantiated or unsubstantiated at the conclusion of the review process.

 Criminal investigations are conducted by the Justice Center, local law enforcement, or a combination of the two.
-The Justice Center's Special Prosecutor/Inspector General has the ability to file criminal charges.
-Alternately, the local District Attorney can file criminal charges, or the two can work jointly on cases.
+The Justice Center's Special Prosecutor/Inspector General supports the local district attorney to file criminal charges.

 |Subject||In most cases, if you are identified as a subject in an allegation of abuse or neglect, the Justice Center or State Oversight Agency which oversees the facility or program will notify you within 24 hours.
 You will be provided with an incident or case serial number (also known as a confirmation number).
 Please use this number if you have additional information related to the report or you are seeking information from the Justice Center about the report.|